 If your files are already stored on one of your computers, you can avoid paying for cloud storage by using peer-to-peer network filesystem.
 Shared folders in Windows are a classic, but they are behind the times in usability, security, and performance.
-I am developing FolderNet, a state-of-the-art network filesystem.
-Opensource Bazil seems similar, but its development has stalled.
+There's opensource Bazil network filesystem, but its development has stalled.

 While client-side encryption is technically unbreakable, you are still trusting the vendor to do a few things right.